-BLST 714 Psalms: The Poetry of Prayer (3 credit hours)
+BT 714 Psalms: The Poetry of Prayer (3 credits)

 This course offers students an encounter with the vitality of the Israelite Psalms tradition.
 An exploration of various critical approaches to the study of these texts is accompanied by an investigation of the ways in which the Psalms have served as a resource for subsequent theological, literary, and liturgical traditions.